Bayesian Differential Privacy through Posterior Sampling: Problem Setting

-\end{definition} \begin{remark} If $\CS = \CX^n$ and we use the Hamming distance $\xdist{x}{y} = \sum_{i=1}^n \ind{x_i \neq y_i}$, this definition is analogous to standard $(\epsilon, \delta)$-differential privacy.
-In fact, when considering only $(\epsilon, 0)$- differential privacy or $(0,\delta)$-privacy, it is an equivalent notion.\footnote{Making the definition wholly equivalent is possible, but results in an unnecessarily complex definition.} \end{remark} \begin{proof} For $(\epsilon, 0)$-DP, let $\rho(x,z) = \rho(z,y) = 1$; \ie they only differ in one element.
+\end{definition} In our setting, $\xdistChar$ replaces the notion of neighbourhood.
+It is of course possible to use $\xdistChar$ that corresponds to the usual meaning of neighbourhood in differential privacy: \begin{remark} If $\CS = \CX^n$ and $\xdist{x}{y} = \sum_{i=1}^n \ind{x_i \neq y_i}$ is the Hamming distance, this definition is analogous to standard $(\epsilon, \delta)$-differential privacy.
+When considering only $(\epsilon, 0)$- differential privacy or $(0,\delta)$-privacy, it is an equivalent notion.\footnote{Making the definition wholly equivalent is possible, but results in an unnecessarily complex definition.} \end{remark} \begin{proof} For $(\epsilon, 0)$-DP, let $\rho(x,z) = \rho(z,y) = 1$; \ie the data differ in one element.
 Then, from standard DP, we have $P(B \mid x) \leq e^{\epsilon} P(B \mid z)$ and so obtain $P(B \mid x) \leq e^{2 \epsilon} P(B \mid y) = e^{\rho(x, y) \epsilon} P(B \mid y)$.
 By induction, this holds for any $x,y$ pair.
-Similarly, for $(0, \delta)$-DP, by induction we obtain $P(B \mid x) \leq P(B \mid x) + \delta \rho(x, y)$. \end{proof} Definition~\ref{def:dp-old} allows for privacy against a very strong attacker \Adv{}, who attempts to match the empirical distribution of the true dataset by querying the learned mechanism and comparing its responses to those given by distributions simulated using knowledge of the mechanism and knowledge of all but one datum---narrowing the dataset down to a hamming-1 ball.
-Indeed this requirement is sometimes {\em too strong} since it may come at the price of utility.
-Our Definition~\ref{def:dp-new} allows for a much broader encoding of the attacker's knowledge via the selected pseudo-metric.
+Similarly, for $(0, \delta)$-DP, by induction we obtain $P(B \mid x) \leq P(B \mid y) + \delta \rho(x, y)$. \end{proof} Definition~\ref{def:dp-old} allows for privacy against a powerful attacker \Adv{}, who attempts to match the empirical distribution induced by the true dataset, by querying the learned mechanism and comparing its responses to those given by distributions simulated using knowledge of the mechanism and knowledge of all but one datum---narrowing the dataset down to a Hamming-1 ball.
+Indeed the requirement of differential privacy is sometimes {\em too strong} since it may come at the price of utility.
+Definition~\ref{def:dp-new} allows for a much broader encoding of the attacker's knowledge via the selected pseudo-metric.
+It also allows a more fine-grained notion of privacy.
+This is quite useful for geographical information systems, as proposed by~\citet{PET:DP}, to which we refer the reader for a broader discussion of the use of metrics in differential privacy.